whoward/docs/markdown/reference/test-configuration.md

 "command-timeout": 300
 ```

 ### Idle Test Timeout

-As another safety measure to prevent tests from running too long after something has gone wrong, Sauce limits how long a browser can wait for a test to send a new command.
+As a safety measure to prevent tests from running too long after something has gone wrong, Sauce limits how long a browser can wait for a test to send a new command.
 This is set to 90 seconds by default.
 You can adjust this limit on a per-job basis.
 The value of this setting is given in seconds.

-`Key:`
-idle-timeout

-`Value Type:`
-int
+Key: `idle-timeout`

+Value type: integer

 Example: